scp-079/screen/pages/tools/avatar.md

 ---

+**Item #:** SCP-079-AVATAR

-**Object Class: **Keter
+**Object Class:** Keter

-**Special Containment Procedures: **SCP-079-AVATAR is recommended to operate in a Linux environment.
+**Special Containment Procedures:** SCP-079-AVATAR is recommended to operate in a Linux environment.
 The program is available for Python 3.6 and above.
 The required third-party modules are listed in the `requirements.txt`.
 It is important to note that the bot has to run incognito, which means that the true identity of the bot should be kept secret from everyone, except for the maintainer, otherwise it will likely affect the operation of other bots.
 The bot should be the administrator of the channel SCP-079-HIDE.

-**Description: **SCP-079-AVATAR is a user-bot for sending new joined users' avatar to NOSPAM for further analysis.
+**Description:** SCP-079-AVATAR is a user-bot for sending new joined users' avatar to NOSPAM for further analysis.
 The project is located in GitLab, mirrored and open sourced on <a href="https://github.com/scp-079/scp-079-avatar" target="_blank">GitHub</a>.
 The bot is presented as <a href="https://t.me/SCP_079_AVATAR_BOT" class="079" target="_blank">SCP-079-AVATAR</a>, but its real identity is hidden and does not accept any direct management.
 The project is taken charge of by ███.
 The bots based on this project have similar functions: sending new joined users' avatar to NPSPAM for further analysis, avoiding the spammers intentionally blocking NOSPAM from getting their avatar.
 For more details, please refer to the instructions in the appendix.

 ---

-**Appendix: **Operation instructions
+**Appendix:** Operation instructions

 For members in SCP-079-TEST: